-2.2 Presentations on OSPAR and NEAFC, EAF-Nansen and GRID Arendal
+Presentations on OSPAR and NEAFC, EAF-Nansen and GRID Arendal

-The representatives of OSPAR and NEAFC shared their experience in developing a successful collaborative arrangement between the two organizations.
-The representatives acknowledged that the collaboration was difficult in the beginning, but mentioned that their perseverance had
+7. The representatives of OSPAR and NEAFC shared their experience in developing a successful collaborative arrangement between the two organizations.
+The representatives acknowledged that the collaboration was difficult in the beginning, but mentioned that their perseverance had been rewarded in the form of an effective cooperation model, based on a MoU and characterized by formal and informal collaboration.
+The representatives indicated that their cooperative model is based on a clear mutual understanding of and respect for the mandates and work of the other body.

-The representative of FAO presented the next phase of the EAF Nansen Project, which is expected to start in 2016, when the new vessel will be available.
+8. The representative of FAO presented the next phase of the EAF Nansen Project, which is expected to start in 2016, when the new vessel will be available.
 The new EAF NANSEN program will focus on the continued implementation of EAF, supporting the development of sound management strategies, including provision of the necessary knowledge base, with an added focus on climate change and pollution.

-A representative of GRID Arendal, as a partner with UNEP in this initiative, described their view on key environmental and food security issues in the region including key features of the fisheries in the region, including their importance for food security and national economies.
+9. A representative of GRID Arendal, as a partner with UNEP in this initiative, described their view on key environmental and food security issues in the region including key features of the fisheries in the region, including their importance for food security and national economies.
 He also addressed impacts from fisheries and other activities on the marine environment.
 It was agreed that further information was needed to provide a more comprehensive analysis of the environmental impacts and of fisheries to accompany the project proposal, based on among others, FAO statistics and data.

-2.3 Plenary discussion on regional organizations' work in relation to food security and environment
+Plenary discussion on regional organizations' work in relation to food security and environment

-Discussions focused on a number of issues related mainly to fisheries, and partly to the interface environment-fisheries.
+10. Discussions focused on a number of issues related mainly to fisheries, and partly to the interface environment-fisheries.
 Participants discussed among others: the need to focus on issues related to food security and its link with environmental changes in particular; the importance of capacity building activities; socio-economic aspects of fisheries; the increasing interest in fisheries by organizations that have not traditionally dealt with it, in particular regional economic organizations; the importance of sharing of fisheries data and statistics; fish food safety and the interface with pollution and environmental issues, including oil spills; increasing demand for fish and the development of market prices of fish; mariculture; the importance of artisanal fisheries; green investments in food security and sustainable development; Need to consider the youth and their unemployment in interventions but only if they are willing/motivated to stay in the sector; creating wealth in the value chain of seafood may contribute to generating increased incomes so jobs are created along the change helping to reduce poverty and food security.

-There was considerable interest in how RFBs and Regional Seas Programs could co-operate. and which areas of co-operation would be the most important to the fisheries/food security concept.
+11. There was considerable interest in how RFBs and Regional Seas Programs could cooperate. and which areas of co-operation would be the most important to the fisheries/food security concept.
 There was a general consensus amongst the participants that there were many areas for close co-operation and joint action that would benefit both fisheries and general ecosystem concerns, which in its turn would benefit the Ocean's fish production ability, and thus contribute more to regional and global food security.

-Participants also discussed the need to include in the process representatives of the different LME projects, and noted the absence of a representative of the BCC (who was invited by could not attend) and GCLME (which was not represented since the GEF implementation project is still in the PIF development stage).
+12. Participants also discussed the need to include in the process representatives of the different LME projects, and noted the absence of a representative of the BCC (who was invited by could not attend) and GCLME (which was not represented since the GEF implementation project is still in the PIF development stage).

-3. Modalities for collaboration
+Modalities for collaboration

-In the morning of day 2, the participants split up into two break out groups and discussed modalities of collaboration, guided by four questions, as set out below:
+13. In the morning of day 2, the participants split up into two break out groups and discussed modalities of collaboration, guided by four questions, as set out below.